- Asset Accounts

 =$2,520,000 / $3,600,000 = .70

-This ratio analysis shows that the apex automobile has depreciated its assets to the extent of 30% of the total cost and the improvements of the fixed assets.
+This ratio analysis shows that the apex automobile has assets depreciated to the extent of 30% of the total cost and the improvements of the fixed assets.
 This shows that the assets are not that old and can be used for the large duration in the future.

 Advantages of Net Fixed Assets